smoeding/puppet-debconf/README.md

 ##### `seen`

 Optionally set the `seen` flag for `item`.
-The `seen` flag is used to decide if the associated configuration question should be asked again.
+The `seen` flag is used by the packaging system to decide if the associated configuration question should be asked during an installation.
 This parameter can be left undefined if the `seen` flag should not be managed.
+The packaging system normally sets this flag to `true` if an item is modified.

-Otherwise this must be a boolean value and the flag is set to the specified value.
+The parameter can be a boolean value and the flag is set to the specified value.
 Valid options: `true`, `false` or undefined.
 Default value: Undefined.

 ## Limitations